rudaryo/Free-Learnig-Activities-Mauritius/README.md

 # Learning For Fun - Interactive Educational Platform

 ## 🎓 Overview
 Welcome to the **Learning For Fun** interactive educational platform developed by Ramsamy Rudaryo.
-This platform provides engaging, interactive learning activities for primary school pupils (Grades 1-6).
+This platform provides engaging, interactive learning activities for children (6-11).

 ## 📚 Current Content